M2HRI: An LLM-Driven Multimodal Multi-Agent Framework for Personalized Human-Robot Interaction: Results and Analysis

 \subsubsection{Consistency of Personality Expression}

 We next assessed whether each robot maintained a consistent personality throughout the interaction (Fig. \ref{fig:personality_result}b).
 Across all five traits, ratings of personality consistency were significantly above the neutral midpoint.
-Mean ratings were high for Neuroticism ($M = 4.87, SD = 0.35$), Openness ($M = 4.53, SD = 0.52$), Agreeableness ($M = 4.33, SD = 0.82$), Extraversion ($M = 4.33, SD = 0.82$), and Conscientiousness ($M = 4.13, SD = 1.06$).
+Mean ratings were high for Neuroticism ($M = 4.87, SD = 0.35$), Openness ($M = 4.53, SD = 0.52$), Agreeableness ($M = 4.53, SD = 0.74$), Extraversion ($M = 4.33, SD = 0.82$), and Conscientiousness ($M = 4.13, SD = 1.06$).
 One-sample t-tests confirmed statistical significance for all five traits (all $p < .001$), indicating that participants consistently perceived stable personality expression across conditions.
 Wilcoxon signed-rank tests further supported these findings, with all traits showing significant deviations from the neutral median.
-Effect sizes were large across all traits, including Neuroticism ($d = 5.31$), Openness ($d = 2.97$), Agreeableness ($d = 1.63$), Extraversion ($d = 1.63$), and Conscientiousness ($d = 1.07$).
+Effect sizes were large across all traits, including Neuroticism ($d = 5.31$), Openness ($d = 2.97$), Agreeableness ($d = 2.06$), Extraversion ($d = 1.63$), and Conscientiousness ($d = 1.07$).

-\textbf{Summary:} The results indicate that personality was not only perceptible but also consistently maintained throughout the interaction.
+\textbf{Summary:} Personality was not only perceptible but also consistently maintained throughout the interaction.
 Unlike distinguishability, which varied across traits, consistency remained robust across all conditions.
-This suggests that the personality representation in M2HRI reliably conditions agent behavior over time.
+This suggests that the personality representation produced behavior perceived as consistent across the observed interaction.